 The Fund has appointed HSBC Saudi Arabia to act as its custodian and administrator.
-The fees for the custodian and administrator services are paid directly by the Fund.
+The fee for the custodian, administrator services and all other third-party services (other than brokerage fee) are paid directly by the Fund Manager.

 2. REGULATING AUTHORITY